ddnexus/elastics-doc/source/doc/7-Tutorials/4-Index-and-Search-External-Data.md

 Let's start just with checking the existence of the index:

 {% highlight irb %}
->> Flex.exist?
+>> Elastics.exist?
-FLEX-INFO: Rendered Flex.exist? from: (irb):1:in `irb_binding'
+ELASTICS-INFO: Rendered Elastics.exist? from: (irb):1:in `irb_binding'
-FLEX-DEBUG: :request:
+ELASTICS-DEBUG: :request:
-FLEX-DEBUG:   :method: HEAD
+ELASTICS-DEBUG:   :method: HEAD
-FLEX-DEBUG:   :path: /flex_doc_search_development
+ELASTICS-DEBUG:   :path: /elastics_doc_search_development
 => true
 {% endhighlight %}

-> As you see, each time flex sends any query, it prints the request on your screen.
+> As you see, each time elastics sends any query, it prints the request on your screen.
 That's useful to check what is the actual request that has been sent to the elasticsearch server.
 That is just the basic logging default: you may want to disable it or you may need more info.
 You can experiment with different settings of the logger by just changing them in the console.
-For example you may want to whatch the raw result returned by elasticsearch: to enable that you have just to type `Flex::Conf.logger.debug_result = true` right in the console {% see 1.3 %}.
+For example you may want to whatch the raw result returned by elasticsearch: to enable that you have just to type `Elastics::Conf.logger.debug_result = true` right in the console {% see 1.3 %}.

 {% highlight irb %}
->> FlexDocPage.count
+>> ElasticsDocPage.count
-FLEX-INFO  Rendered Flex::Scope::Query.get from: (irb):2:in `irb_binding'
+ELASTICS-INFO  Rendered Elastics::Scope::Query.get from: (irb):2:in `irb_binding'
-FLEX-DEBUG  :request:
+ELASTICS-DEBUG  :request:
-FLEX-DEBUG    :method: GET
+ELASTICS-DEBUG    :method: GET
-FLEX-DEBUG    :path: /flex_doc_search_development/flex_doc_page/_search?version=true&search_type=count
+ELASTICS-DEBUG    :path: /elastics_doc_search_development/elastics_doc_page/_search?version=true&search_type=count
-FLEX-DEBUG    :data:
+ELASTICS-DEBUG    :data:
-FLEX-DEBUG      query:
+ELASTICS-DEBUG      query:
-FLEX-DEBUG        query_string:
+ELASTICS-DEBUG        query_string:
-FLEX-DEBUG          query: ! '*'
+ELASTICS-DEBUG          query: ! '*'
 => 30
 {% endhighlight %}

 You can also get an indexed page, for example:

 {% highlight irb %}
->> FlexDocPage.first
+>> ElasticsDocPage.first
 ... long Base64 encoded content ...
 {% endhighlight %}

 And if you want to avoid the encoded content, just use the `attachment_scope`:

 {% highlight irb %}
->> FlexDocPage.attachment_scope.first
+>> ElasticsDocPage.attachment_scope.first
 ...
->> FlexDocPage.attachment_scope.all
+>> ElasticsDocPage.attachment_scope.all
 ...
->> FlexDocPage.attachment_scope.all(:page => 2)
+>> ElasticsDocPage.attachment_scope.all(:page => 2)
 ...
 {% endhighlight %}

 ## Searching

-Now that we have an index, let's add a custom scope to our `FlexDocPage` model: we will use it to search the index easily.
+Now that we have an index, let's add a custom scope to our `ElasticsDocPage` model: we will use it to search the index easily.
 Let's call it `:searchable`.
 Here is how the model will appear after adding our scope:

 {% highlight ruby %}
-class FlexDocPage
+class ElasticsDocPage

-  include Flex::ActiveModel
+  include Elastics::ActiveModel

   attribute :url
   attribute_created_at